Our Mission

 The Bottom Line

-Government dysfunction is unacceptable.
+Government dysfunction has reached crisis levels.
 But it’s not inevitable.

 We can design better systems.
+We have the expertise.
+We have the models.
 We just need the institutional capacity to do it professionally.